 Some foods can make GERD worse.
 Avoiding them can help reduce heartburn.
 These include citrus fruits, fatty and fried foods, garlic and onions, spicy foods, and tomato-based foods like spaghetti sauce and pizza.

-Other things can make stomach juices back up,
+Other things can make stomach juices back up, such as:

 Heartburn is common during pregnancy, because hormones cause the digestive system to slow down.

 A weak lower esophageal sphincter.
 If this valve is weak, it won't close normally, and reflux will occur more often.

-the stomach contents are more likely to get pushed up into the esophagus and cause heartburn.
+Slow digestion.
+If food stays in your stomach too long before it goes to the small intestine, the stomach contents are more likely to get pushed up into the esophagus and cause heartburn.

 Overfull stomach.
 Having a very full stomach increases the chance that the valve will relax and let stomach juices back up into your esophagus.